 De Ann lives in Las Vegas with her husband, Scott, and their 3 beautiful daughters, Grace, Rose and Faith.
 They enjoy spending summers in Northern Wisconsin with family and friends.

-Ms. Ghoukasian has received her early music training in Armenia.
-After moving to the United States she has received her Bachelor and Master of Music degrees in performance from University of Nevada, Las Vegas.
-She has studied with Lori Ulanova, Haik Balian and John Kendall.
+Shakeh received her early music training at the prestigious Tchaikovsky Music School in Armenia, a country at that time “behind the Iron Curtain.”
+After immigrating to the United States in 1979, she received her Bachelor and Master of Music degrees from the University of Nevada, Las Vegas.
+She studied with such string notables as Lori Ulanova, Haik Balian and John Kendall.

 Rebecca Ramsey, violinist and composer, is a first violinist in the Las Vegas Philharmonic and is also currently concertmaster for The Lion King at the Mandalay Bay.
 She is first chair for the Jerry Lewis MDA Telethon each year and has played on many nationally broadcasted television shows such as “American Idol” and the “Billboard Awards.”
 Throughout her years in Las Vegas, she played first chair for many of the musical giants of our time; including Frank Sinatra, Tony Bennett, and Sammy Davis Jr., Johnny Mathis, Natalie Cole, Pavarotti and as concertmaster for Andrea Bocelli’s PBS special at Lake Las Vegas, Under a Desert Sky.